Smoking Fish

 Smoking fish.

 Salting and smoking fish was practiced for centuries.
 Man discovered that smoking was a very effective tool in preserving fish.
 Heavy salting and long periods of cold smoking preserved fish well enough so they could be kept for months without spoiling.
-Since Middle Ages until 1900’s fish were heavily cured with salt and cold smoked for 3 weeks or more.
-With the development of railways (1840), it became possible to distribute fresh fish to wider areas and the fishing industry started to grow rapidly.
-Due to the availability of fresh fish, the taste for heavily salted, smoked and dried fish has declined, and people came to prefer less salty foods.
-Fish are hot smoked today for a pleasant taste what is achieved with less salt and shorter smoking times.
+From the Middle Ages until the 1900s, fish were heavily cured with salt and cold smoked for 3 weeks or more.
+With the development of railways in 1840, it became possible to distribute fresh fish to wider areas, and the fishing industry started to grow rapidly.
+Due to the availability of fresh fish, the taste for heavily salted, smoked, and dried fish declined, and people came to prefer less salty foods.
+Fish are hot smoked today for a pleasant taste, which is achieved with less salt and shorter smoking times.
 Refrigeration takes care of preserving foods.

 • Slows down the growth of bacteria.